robertorcosta/azure-docs.pt-br/articles/iot-edge/tutorial-machine-learning-edge-06-custom-modules.md

 Quando o build for concluído com sucesso, poderemos usar o portal do Azure para examinar nossos módulos publicados.

-1. No portal do Azure, navegue até o workspace do Serviço do Azure Machine Learning e clique no hiperlink do **Registro**.
+1. No portal do Azure, navegue até o espaço de trabalho do Azure Machine Learning e clique no hiperlink do **Registro**.

     ![Navegue até o Registro do workspace do serviço do Machine Learning](media/tutorial-machine-learning-edge-06-custom-modules/follow-registry-link.png)